 Reasons Why You Shouldn't Fix Your Own TV

-If your TV is still covered under a warranty, take advantage of it and call a service technician (unless it has incurred damage that is not covered).
+If your TV is covered by a warranty, take advantage of this and call a service technician (unless the incurred damage is not covered).
 Most manufacturers warrant their TVs for one year after the original purchase.
 You can find out what the manufacturer’s warranty period is from either your sales receipt, the owner’s manual, or the company’s web site.
-If you purchased an extended service plan, find the receipt, or call the store where you purchased it to see if it is still covered.
+If you purchased an extended service plan and you are not sure when it ends, call the store where you purchased it to see if it is still covered.

-If it was severely physically damaged (e.g. dropped down a flight of stairs), where the panel, bezel, and printed circuit boards would need to be replaced, then it's not worth fixing.
+If your TV was severely physically damaged (such as being dropped down a flight of stairs) where the panel, bezel, and printed circuit boards are cracked or broken, then it's not worth fixing.

 What Are Parts Going To Cost?

 The articles in the Solution Center can tell you if a part needs to be replaced.
 Click the blue buttons and find the symptom that most closely resembles the problem.
 If you need to replace something like a circuit board or some other part inside the television, then it’s a matter of whether the part is available, whether you can afford to purchase it, and whether you are willing to replace it yourself.

 If something needs to be replaced, and you want to know how much it would cost, see Replacement Parts For TVs to get specific pricing from parts dealers.
 You may also want to read How To Order TV Parts

 Just to give you an idea of the cost of parts, below is a list of approximate costs (in US dollars) of some typically replaced parts.